 Why it’s a good time to file for VA surviving spouse benefits

-VA benefits for surviving spouses sometimes change.
+VA widow benefits sometimes change.
 These changes typically occur due to advances in the understanding of certain medical conditions and new or altered laws that impact benefits.
 Both happen to be the case for Vietnam veterans and their survivors.

 The PACT Act, which was signed into law in August 2022, allows millions more veterans to receive VA disability benefits and health care.
 Veterans exposed to toxins from burn pits, Agent Orange, and contaminated water at Camp Lejeune may benefit from the act.

 The law also opened up an opportunity for surviving spouses to receive benefits they were previously denied.

 “Surviving spouses of Vietnam-era veterans are most likely to benefit from this rule change,” said Zack Evans, a VA disability lawyer.
 “This is because of the alarming rate at which we’re losing Vietnam veterans.”

 If a veteran is deceased, a surviving spouse with a previously denied claim may benefit from the changes, making now a good time to file for VA surviving spouse benefits.
 And Evans said how long ago the veteran died is not a factor as long as service-connected conditions contributed to the death.